 To compose modules, Scala uses mixin composition, a form of multiple inheritance that uses a carefully designed linearization principle to avoid dispatch ambiguity.
 To abstract away from the rules of class linearization, we can focus on a simpler, commutative way of composing types called type intersection, which is not supported by Scala 2 (current Scala), but is already a feature of Dotty, the compiler for Scala 3 (Documentation, 2018a).
-A type intersection $T \wedge U$ is a type that has the members of both T and U.
+A type intersection $T \wedge U$ has members that are in both T and U.